Distribution Knowledge Embedding for Graph Pooling: Introduction

-The contributions of this work are summarized as following three folds. \begin{itemize} \item We argue graph representation learning should consider both graph topology and node distribution, and propose to rephrase graphs as distributions for more efficient graph pooling. \item We propose DKEPool, a plug-and-play pooling module that is friendly to existing GNNs to learn informative graph representations. \item We provide theoretical analysis to support why our DKEPool can outline distribution information and introduce a robust DKEPool variant that boosts the performance further. \end{itemize} Experimental results on various benchmark datasets demonstrate the superior performance of DKEPool to state-of-the-art methods.
+\begin{itemize}[leftmargin = 24 pt] \item We argue graph representation learning should consider both graph topology and node distribution, and view graphs as distributions for more efficient graph pooling. \item We propose DKEPool, a plug-and-play pooling module that is friendly to existing GNNs to learn informative graph representations. \item We provide theoretical analysis to support why our DKEPool can outline distribution information and introduce a robust DKEPool variant that further boosts performance. \end{itemize}

+The remainder of this work is organized as follows.
+Section~{\ref{Related work}} gives an overview covering the relevant works to this work, including graph pooling methods and Gaussian-based representation methods.
+In Section~{\ref{Preliminary}}, we present a brief introduction to graph neural networks and two requirements of graph pooling.
+In Section~{\ref{DKEPool}}, we provide a detailed description of the proposed method.
+Section~{\ref{Experiments}} provides experimental results on various benchmark datasets to demonstrate the superior performance of the proposed method.
+Finally, we give a conclusion of this work in Section~{\ref{Conclusion}}.